You and your partner may have different religious backgrounds, but this should not negatively affect your child.

 Can this confuse your child?

 Having parents who do not share the same religious beliefs can be confusing for a child.
-Though as co-parents your cultural backgrounds may be different, but this don’t not have to be confusing for your child.
+Though as co-parents your cultural backgrounds may be different, this doesn’t have to be confusing for your child.
 Confusion comes from parents being in competition over which religion is best suited for raising a child.

 How can conflict be avoided?

 This type of conflict between parents can become an emotional roller coaster.
-There are proper ways to pass you values and beliefs onto your children without offending your partner.
+There are proper ways to pass your values and beliefs onto your children without offending your partner.

-- Rather than focusing on what can come from not following your religion (punishment), focus on the reason you chose to follow the religion.
+- Rather than focusing on what can come from not following your religion (punishment or negative), focus on the reason you chose to follow the religion.
 If done incorrectly, your child will associate your religion with fear.

 - Try to find similarities among your religions.
 Do not tarnish the relationship you have with your child or your partner over your religion.
-Hold strong in what your belief, but this belief should not be aggressively imposed on others.
+Hold strong in what you believe, but this belief should not be aggressively imposed on others.

 - Celebrate both religious holidays.
 This does not have to become expensive.
-However, you should show that you are willing to acknowledge with his important to your partner.
+However, you should show that you are willing to acknowledge what is important to your partner.

 When is the best time to start talking to your child about religion?